rohits47/rohits47.github.io/README.md

-This is the github repo for my personal website.
+This is the code and data for my personal website, rohits47.github.io .